robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 1. Go to the [Amazon Macie](https://mt.us-west-2.macie.aws.amazon.com/) console.
 2. Look through the latest alerts.

-    > You should see a critical alert that says **S3 Bucket IAM policy grants global read rights**.
+    > Do you see any critical alerts?

     Next lets verify what sort of sensitve data exists in that bucket.